joelclermont/kendo-docs/getting-started/ui-widgets/appearance-styling.md

 *   **k-item** - applied to various repeating widget items, e.g. in the Menu, TabStrip, TreeView, PanelBar, ComboBox, DropDownList, etc. This CSS class does not apply any particular global styles and sports display: block.
 *   **k-first** and **k-last** - set on first and last k-item respectively, where special styling is needed - rounded corners, removing borders

-The appearance of a component or part of it may depend on its state, which is tied to a CSS class as well:
+The appearance of a component may also depend on its state, which is also tied to CSS classes:

 *   **k-state-default** - this class is applied on items to set their default appearance background and colors
 *   **k-state-hover** - this class is set to items when they are hovered to apply their hovered look